Travel Guide: Visiting Glen Coe, Scotland in 2026

 Loch Altriochtan

-A quieter part of Glen Coe; Loch Altriochtan which can be found just beyond The Three Sisters down to the left of the A82.
-Often overlooked and missed but one of my favorite locations to photograph.
+A quieter part of Glen Coe is Loch Altriochtan, which can be found just beyond The Three Sisters down to the left of the A82.
+Often overlooked and missed but one of my personal favorite locations to photograph in the area.
 This loch is serene, calm and quite grounding in comparison to its mountainous neighbours.
 You can park safely here to view the loch.
 You will see across the bridge there is a cottage, please note that this is someone's home and no cars are allowed to cross the bridge; you will see this also requested on a sign on the bridge.
-Please do respect the owners privacy when visiting the area and taking photographs.
+Please do respect the owner’s privacy when visiting the area and taking photographs.
 You can absolutely enjoy this area without crossing into the private land.
 My image above was taken at the beginning of the bridge you will see at Loch Altriochtan.

 Photographer Field Notes

-Glen Coe is somewhere in Scotland I could never tire of visiting, and again and again marvel at its natural and unrivaled beauty.
-Each season blessed with its own unique charm in the glen.
+Glen Coe is somewhere in Scotland I could never tire of visiting.
+Again and again I have marvelled at its natural and unrivaled beauty.
+Each season blessed with its own unique charm in the Glen.
 If you are reading this and have gotten this far, I think I can safely assume you are considering a trip to Glencoe or perhaps already have it booked.
-I hope you have the best time expriencing the magic and wonder of the Scottish Highlands.
+I hope you have most wonderful trip experiencing the magic and wonder of Glen Coe and the Scottish Highlands.
 If you are going to be seeing it for the first time, soak up every single moment.
-Allow time to immerse yourself in the beauty before taking photographs as it really is incredible.
+Slow down and allow time to immerse yourself in the beauty before taking photographs as it really is incredible.
+There really is no where quite like it.

 I am delighted to have turned my photographs from my trip into fine art photography prints which you can view here.